 Lake Erie: Fishing and Birdwatching

-Detroit and Cleveland are common stops along Lake Eerie during Great Lakes Cruises.
-Niagara Fall is between Lake Eerie and Lake Ontario, and is also popular on Great Lakes cruise itineraries.
+Detroit and Cleveland are common stops along a Lake Eerie itinerary during Great Lakes Cruises.
+Niagara Fall is between Lake Erie and Lake Ontario and is also popular on Great Lakes cruise itineraries.

 Lake Ontario: History Lovers

 Lake Ontario is the easternmost of the Great Lakes and attracts about 13 million visitors a year.
 It is the smallest on a map, but its water runs so deep it holds four times the volume of its neighbor, Lake Erie.
 (Its depth is also why it never freezes.)